 What’s also great about the LĒVO II infusion machine is that the vast majority of the smell usually associated with oven-decarbing is kept within the machine itself- while you control the entire process.

 After you’ve decarbed your ganja, all you have to do is add your infusion carrier-medium and set the time and temperature, and let the LĒVO II do the rest.
-There’s also a super handy app that will allow you to remotely control and monitor the whole process.

 At What Temperature Does Decarboxylation Occur?